PrefectHQ/prefect/docs/concepts/results.md

 - Key: indicates where this specific result is in storage
 - Serializer: description of the [result serializer](#result-serializers) that can be used to deserialize the result

-Result references implement the `get()` method which retrieves the data from storage, deserializes it, and returns the original object.
-This is done automatically when the `result()` method is used on states or futures.
+The `get()` method on result references retrieves the data from storage, deserializes it, and returns the original object.
 The `get()` operation will cache the resolved object to reduce the overhead of subsequent calls.

-### Storage of results in Prefect

-The Prefect API does not store your results in most cases for the following reasons:

-- Results can be large and slow to send to and from the API
-- Results often contain private information or data
-- Results would need to be stored in the database or complex logic implemented to hydrate from another source

-There are a few cases where Prefect _will_ store your results directly in the database.
-This is an optimization to reduce the overhead of reading and writing to result storage.

-The following data types will be stored by the API without persistence to storage:

-- booleans (`True`, `False`)
-- nulls (`None`)

-If `persist_result` is set to `False`, these values will never be stored.